 The PURA Syndrome: Mutations in Pur-alpha have recently been shown to be the cause of the sporadic monogenic PURA Syndrome.
 With crystal structures at hand, we can provide interpretations of the molecular effects such mutations have on protein folding and function.
 Together with our partner lab at the Helmholtz Zentrum München, we aim to understand the interaction networks Pur-alpha is involved in and the effects of disease-causing mutations on these networks.
 In addition, we aim to assess how the two paralogs of PURA, i.e., PURB and PURG influence PURA and what their physiological functions are.

 You can find an overview article on this topic here: Molitor et al. 2021.
-See also Weber et al. Elife 2016 and Reijnders et al J Med Genet 2018.
+See also Weber et al. Elife 2016, Reijnders et al J Med Genet 2018, and Molitor et al. Nucl.
+Acids Res.
+2023.

 Translational control and auto-immunity: Roquin is an RNA-binding protein required for downregulating the expression of co-stimmulatory receptors in T cells and thereby preventing hyperactivation of the immune response.
 Together with our partner labs of Vigo Heissmeyer (LMU) and Michael Sattler (Helmholtz Zentrum München), we aim to understand how Roquin binds RNA to fulfill its function.